Editorial advisory

 Water Verdict

-Shelby County receives a fair water quality assessment with a grade of B and a score of 63.2 out of 100.
+Shelby County, Indiana receives a fair water quality assessment with a grade of B and a score of 63.2 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments cover 90 water bodies in the county's watershed, with 55.6% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.
+At the most recent USGS reading, local streamflow was tracking near its historical mean (99.7%).

 Violation Context

-Shelby County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Shelby County, Indiana show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 4.6 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+For independent context, 4,727 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance